ericdowell/react-endpoint/README.md

 # react-endpoint
-Experimental package, preventing re-renders have not been optimized.
+Experimental package, preventing re-renders has not been optimized.
 Some of the helper functions may be of use, use Components with caution.

 Added React.js logic on top of the [resource-endpoint](https://github.com/ericdowell/resource-endpoint) package.